lizalou101/template/README.md

 ### Requirements

-1. Create a page with an image across the top and wrapped in a container
+1. Add an image across the top and wrapped in a container
-2. Add a title beneath the image labeled Services or Products
+2. Add a header beneath the image labeled Services or Products
-3. Add a container beneath the title with a class that utilizes a grid setup
+3. Add a container beneath the header with a class that utilizes a grid setup
 4. Within the grid container, add 3 containers, one for each of the grid items
 5. Within the grid item:

    1. Add an Image
-   2. Add a Title
+   2. Add a Header
    3. Add a brief description

 6. Add another grid container for an image gallery